-In the middle school enrollment section, Figure 4.5 displayed the large class sizes (an increase in overall enrollment) migrating through the past three (3) years.
-Figure 4.6 illustrates a net increase in student enrollment numbers at the high school level until 2024 as these classes move through the high school grades.
+In the middle school enrollment section, Figure 4.6 displayed the large class sizes (an increase in overall enrollment) migrating through the past two (2) years.
+Figure 4.7 illustrates a net increase in student enrollment numbers at the high school level until 2024 as these classes move through the high school grades.
 WCPS reported a total student enrollment at the high school level of 6,721 in September 2020.
-Despite the lingering effects and slow recovery from the COVID-19 pandemic, the 2021 high school enrollment was 6,970 students, or 249 more students than recorded in 2020.
-In 2022, high school enrollment was recorded at 6,860, or still 100+ students higher than 2020.
-In 2023 and 2024, the last of the large class sizes are projected to move through.
-The projected net high school enrollment for these two (2) years should be between 6,800 to 6,900 annually.
-Between 2025 and 2029, the net high school enrollment is expected to return to slightly lower enrollment levels of 6,600 to 6,700 students.
-The overall high school SRC in 2018 and 2019 was 7,556.
+Despite the lingering effects and slow recovery from the COVID-19 pandemic, the 2021 and 2022 high school enrollments were 6,780 and 6,860 students, respectively.
+In 2023, high school enrollment was recorded at 6,817.
+In 2024, the last of the large class sizes are projected to move through the high school level.
+Between 2025 and 2029, the net high school enrollment is expected to return to slightly lower enrollment levels of 6,600 to 6,700 students, not hitting the 6,800 level again until 2030.
+The overall high school SRC in 2019 was 7,556.
 With the opening of the Vincent Rauth Groh Academic Center, the current high school capacity was increased in 2020.
 This facility added an additional 404 high school seats to the downtown Hagerstown area to provide enrollment relief to the Barbara Ingram School for the Arts and other WCPS comprehensive high schools.
-The additional capacity is shown in 2020 in Figure 4.6 below.
+The additional capacity is shown in 2020 in Figure 4.7 below.